jordanjay29/flarum-ext-summaries/README.md

  - Toggle between displaying plain or rich content in the summary (admin)
  - Choose from using either the first or latest post in the summary (admin)
  - User preference to show/hide summaries
+ - User preference to enable summaries on mobile

 ## Screenshots